Follow TV Tropes

 • Big Good: He created the scroll that gives humanity a fighting chance against the demons, which in turn led to the foundation of the Order of the Blue Robes.

-• Evil Mask: The mask forces him to perpetuate the curse, and after Phantom is freed, it attacks the Order of the Blue Robes.
+• Evil Mask: The Mask forces him to perpetuate the curse, and after Phantom is freed, it attacks the Order of the Blue Robes.

 • Malevolent Masked Man: Though not by choice.
 The mask he wears drives him mad and compels him to keep playing his organ, ensuring that the Demon King's curse will go on and that the demons will keep coming back to drive humanity toward the brink of extinction.

 • Roaring Rampage of Revenge: His wife Muse was among the dead in the Demon King's very first attack, and he set out to fight the Demon King alone, with just Muse's Music Box in his hand.
 Naturally, he failed.
-The Demon King was so insulted by his pathetic attempt that, instead of killing Phantom, they put a cursed mask on him and sealed him in the Music Box, compelled to play a certain song forever to perpetuate the curse.
+The Demon King was so insulted by his pathetic attempt that, instead of killing Phantom, he put a cursed mask on him and sealed him in the Music Box, compelled to play a certain song forever to perpetuate the curse.

 • Time Master: He had mastered the power of time travel and imbued this magic into the Scroll so that its carriers would be come attuned to it as well.
 When fought as the final boss, he can switch between the past and the future at will, forcing the Ninja to deal with hazards that exist in one time but not the other.